-Stephen Hawking’s doodle-filled blackboard goes on display, a window into the theoretical physicist’s mind
+Stephen Hawking’s doodle-filled blackboard, a window into the theoretical physicist’s mind, goes on display

 Although he never won a Nobel Prize, he wrote an international bestseller, “A Brief History of Time” (1988), that delved into the origin and ultimate fate of the universe, deliberately setting out to provide a mass-market primer on an often incomprehensible subject.

 Britain’s Culture Minister, Nadine Dorries, welcomed the exhibition and called it an “exciting new display … honouring one of the greatest British scientists ever to have lived.”
-She added that she hoped the items would “inspire a new generation of thinkers and scientists.”
+She added that she hopes the items “inspire a new generation of thinkers and scientists.”

 The exhibition also contains one of only five known copies of Hawking’s PhD thesis, which examined possible solutions to Einstein’s equations of general relativity to demonstrate that the universe must have originated in a singularity, or single point of infinite density.

-After London, the exhibition will go on tour to other cities in the United Kingdom including Manchester, Bradford and York.
+After London, the exhibition will go on tour to other British cities, including Manchester, Bradford and York.
 Global audiences will be able to explore the items from Hawking’s working life in an online collection later this year, the museum said.